MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

    Get-DLPComplianceRule -Identity "EmployeeID DLP rule"
    ```

-You have now created a DLP Policy that scans for Contoso EmpoloyeeIDs in Exchange by using PowerShell.
+You have now created a DLP Policy that scans Contoso EmployeeIDs in Exchange by using PowerShell.

 ## Task 4 - Test your DLP Policy

 In this task you'll test the DLP policy that was created in the previous task.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and logged into Microsoft 365 as Joni Sherman.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and logged into Microsoft 365 as Joni Sherman.

 1. Open a Microsoft Edge browser window and navigate to **https://outlook.office.com/**